Morocco On a Budget

 The area's diversity is a large part of its appeal, but this also makes it hard to see everything in a short visit.
 It's important to prioritize what you want to see and not try to do too much.
 If you're short on time, pick only a few sights and take the time to fully experience them.
 If you find yourself too rushed you're less likely to completely enjoy anything.

 Morocco remains a budget travel destination, despite its rise in popularity.
-There are hotels everywhere and competition keeps prices low.
+There are hotels and hostels everywhere and competition keeps prices low.
 Food is also very reasonably priced and street food offers a great sampling of traditional dishes at a cheap price.
-If you're on a particularly tight budget, head to the country during the winter months when the crowds are at their thinnest and the prices are the lowest.
+If you're on a particularly tight budget, head to the country during the winter months when the crowds are at their thinnest and the prices are the lowest (the weather is still fairly warm).
 This is also the best time to visit if you're hoping to avoid the touts.

 At A Glance